-The 'Be the Good Guy' campaign is a multi-agency initiative
+The 'Be A Good Guy' campaign is a multi-agency initiative which

-which aims to reduce anti-social behaviour and dangerous nuisance
+aims to reduce anti-social behaviour and dangerous illegal fires in

 A number of local agencies work together throughout the bonfire